dell-cloud-marketplace/docker-nginx/README.md

 In order to replace the "Hello World" application that comes bundled with this docker image, replace the files located under **/data/www** with your website content.
 If you used the volume mapping option mentioned in the advanced example, you can directly copy the content of your custom application to **/data/www** on the host.

+### Edit Nginx configuration

+If you used the volume mapping optionned as listed in the [Advanced Usage](#advanced-usage)), you can directly change the Nginx configuration under **/etc/nginx/sites-enabled/** on the host.

+### Nginx as Reverse Proxy

+One of the frequent uses of Nginx is setting it up as a proxy server, which means a server that receives requests, passes them to the proxied servers, retrieves responses from them, and sends them to the clients.

 ### Nginx configuration
-For other information on how to use Nginx, such as setting up a reverse proxy, refer to the following documentation:
+For other information on how to use Nginx, refer to the following documentation:
 [Nginx starting guide](http://nginx.org/en/docs/beginners_guide.html)

 ## Reference